Jalend15/LLM-Agent-for-Data-Analysis/README.md

 # LLM Agent for data analyis

-This repository contains ipynb notebooks of various Agent design to tackle data analysis tasks of fires dataset.
+This repository contains ipynb notebooks of various Agent designs to tackle data analysis tasks of fires dataset.

 Dataset details